 I began a new series on Fermented Foods last week with the introduction of my absolute favorite sauerkraut recipe with garlic, cumin, and celery salt.
-And if you haven't read it yet on The Blackboard, I go into even more detail on how and why fermented foods are so great for your GI in this post.
+And if you haven’t read it yet, I go into even more detail on how and why fermented foods are so great for your GI in this post.

 Well, this recipe came about with my brain turning over ways to preserve the apples coming in our CSA.
 And though I’ve posted about canning here at Bare Root, I’m definitely still a novice.
 Not to mention, a little too lazy for water-bath canning.
 And having begun to lacto-ferment so many different things lately and noticing how well they keep (albeit while taking up valuable fridge space), I just had to give this a try.

 The flavors are very fall, while still carrying across the sour fermented taste.
 Jorge compared them to apples they’d cut up as kids and sprinkle with chile limon seasoning (minus the spicy).
 Like that stuff you could buy from the ice cream man.
 If you live in Arizona, you know what I’m talking about.

 You’ll definitely want to keep a closer eye on this than with the sauerkraut.
 It can go from sweet and slightly sour to sour and slight sweet in just a day.
 I’d recommend checking at 3 or 4 days.
 You’ll know if it’s getting there by how salty the water still is.
 When the salty taste dissipates to barely noticeable, you’ll find the apples are still pretty sweet with just a tiny bit of sourness.